Joon-Klaps/Int_Bioinf/README.md

 ## TSS determination
 Determination of TSS was done using the perl scripts modified from Ettwiller et al. (https://github.com/Ettwiller).
 The input for this analysis are sorted mapped reads (.bam).
-1) The first script indicates the 1st bp of every read from the .bam file.
+1) The first script clusters starting sites of reads together within a specified distance, then filters for coverage (both absolute an relative).
-2) The second script clusters starting sites together within a specified distance, then filters for coverage (both absolute an relative).
+2) The second script gives the promotor region for every TSS, defined as a region op X bp directly upstream of the TSS.
-3) The third script gives the promotor region for every TSS, defined as a region op X bp directly upstream of the TSS.
+3) The third script looks the promotor regions up in the genome and returns a fasta file with the sequences.

 Note: all the output files from all these scripts can be viewed as a track in IGV, which I recommend :)